-How does social distancing work with the registration system?
+How does social distancing work in St. Andrew’s buildings?

 Are masks required?